wunderio/image-fuzzy-alpine-nginx-pagespeed/README.md

   - diff -rq psol psol_from_container >> differences.txt
   - cat differences.txt | grep "Only in psol/"
 - Inform the Google team we are using the tarballs to build for Alpine and they save a great deal of time
-- Clean up all the HipChat notifications in quay.io and github
-- Remove master tag from quay.io somehow